Onset of spin-valley order and Stoner boundaries in twisted WSe$_2$: Concluding remarks

 In this work, we have investigated the interplay between spin--valley instabilities and superconductivity in twisted bilayer WSe$_2$ at a twist angle of $5^\circ$, motivated by recent experimental observations of reentrant superconducting behavior.
 Starting from a faithful three-orbital Wannier description of the spin--valley--locked moiré bands and incorporating orbital-dependent Hubbard interactions, we employed a matrix random phase approximation (mRPA) framework to analyze the evolution of magnetic instabilities as a function of hole filling and perpendicular electric field.

 By computing the spin--valley susceptibilities across the electric-field–density phase diagram, we identified the Stoner boundary lines associated with the onset of spin--valley ordered states.
-These instabilities occur in close proximity to a Lifshitz transition in the topmost moiré valence band, marked by the crossing of a van Hove singularity in the density of states.
+These instabilities occur in close proximity to a Lifshitz transition in the topmost moiré valence band, marked by the crossing of a Van Hove singularity in the density of states.
 The Lifshitz transition separates regimes with distinct Fermi-surface topologies, and its presence strongly enhances spin--valley fluctuations, providing favorable conditions for interaction-driven ordering phenomena.

 Our analysis reveals that the dominant spin--valley instabilities are governed by interorbital spin--valley–flip processes involving the $MM$ and $MX$ moiré orbitals.
-Importantly, the momentum structure of the leading instability changes across the van Hove line, indicating that the spatial pattern of the spin--valley order parameter depends sensitively on carrier density.
+Importantly, the momentum structure of the leading instability changes across the Van Hove line, indicating that the spatial pattern of the spin--valley order parameter depends sensitively on carrier density.
+We remark the prediction of a compensated spin-valley polarization order triggered by the strong density of states at Van Hove singularity.
 This filling-dependent momentum selection highlights the crucial role played by the multi-orbital character of the moiré bands and the underlying Lifshitz transition in shaping the nature of the ordered states.

 Beyond the emergence of spin--valley order, we find that the Stoner boundary lines are accompanied by pronounced fluctuations on their flanks.
 Within the mRPA framework, these enhanced spin--valley fluctuations naturally give rise to attractive pairing interactions in nearby regions of the phase diagram.
-As a result, superconducting instabilities are favored in the vicinity of, but not inside, the spin--valley--ordered phases.
+As a result, superconducting instabilities are usually favored in the vicinity of, but not inside, the spin--valley--ordered phases.
 This mechanism provides a microscopic explanation for a reentrant superconducting dome surrounding magnetically ordered regions, in qualitative agreement with experimental observations in twisted bilayer WSe$_2$ at $5^\circ$.

 More broadly, our results underscore the central role of Fermi-surface topology and multi-orbital spin--valley physics in moiré transition-metal dichalcogenides.
 The close connection between a Lifshitz transition, enhanced spin--valley fluctuations, and reentrant superconductivity identified here suggests a unifying framework for understanding correlated and superconducting phases in twisted WSe$_2$ and related systems.
 Future work incorporating self-energy effects beyond mRPA, as well as a more explicit treatment of superconducting pairing channels, may further clarify the symmetry and robustness of the superconducting states and their interplay with competing orders.